-24. The LCR is to be met by an ADI on both a Level 1 and Level 2 basis.
+- 25. The LCR is to be met by an ADI on both a Level 1 and Level 2 basis.
 Where an ADI has a banking presence (branch or subsidiary) in other jurisdictions, the ADI in calculating its Level 2 LCR must apply the requirements outlined in this Prudential Standard.
-The only exceptions are:

-- (a) for retail and small and medium enterprise (SME) deposits, where the host jurisdiction supervisor assumptions can be applied; and - (b) alternative liquid assets, as provided for in the Basel Committee on Banking Supervision's global framework for liquidity risk and allowed by the host jurisdiction supervisor, can be included. - 25.
-Where an ADI has a banking presence (branch or subsidiary) in jurisdictions that do not apply the Basel Committee on Banking Supervision's global framework for liquidity risk, the cashflow assumptions outlined in this Prudential Standard must be applied in calculating its Level 2 LCR. - 26.
+The only exceptions are: - (a) for retail and small and medium enterprise (SME) deposits, where the host jurisdiction supervisors outflow assumptions must be applied; and - (b) alternative liquid assets, as provided for in the Basel Committee on Banking Supervision's global framework for liquidity risk and allowed by the host supervisor, can be included. - 26.
+Where an ADI has a banking presence (branch or subsidiary) in jurisdictions that do not apply the Basel Committee on Banking Supervision's global framework for liquidity risk, the cashflow assumptions outlined in this Prudential Standard must be applied in calculating its Level 2 LCR. - 27.
 ADIs with material banking subsidiaries in other jurisdictions must ensure that the subsidiary maintains at least a 100 per cent LCR.
-APRA may allow an ADI to include as HQLA assets that are formally recognised as eligible liquid assets by the host jurisdiction supervisor.
+APRA may allow an ADI to include assets that are formally recognised as eligible liquid assets by the host supervisor to meet host supervisor LCR requirements. - 28.
+For the calculation of the Level 2 LCR, an ADI is to take into account restrictions on the transferability of liquids across borders.
+No excess liquidity is to be recognised in the consolidated LCR unless there is reasonable certainty about the availability of such liquidity.